10 Common New York Tourist Mistakes

 - The Museum of the City of New York

-Other museums have free/pay-what-you-wish days that occur periodically.
+Other New York museums have free/pay-what-you-wish days that occur periodically.
 If you can time any of these with your trip to New York, you won’t have to pay full price to visit:

 - The Frick Collection (free the first Friday of the month from 6PM-9PM excluding January and September)